cdevents/community/FAQ.md

 ---

 ### **Q: How does CDEvents handle large-scale event processing?**
-**A:** CDEvents is designed to be scalable and can handle large volumes of events by leveraging robust event transport mechanisms like message brokers (e.g., Kafka, RabbitMQ) and distributed processing frameworks.
-Implementers should ensure their infrastructure is capable of managing the expected event load and implement best practices for event handling and processing.
+**A:** CDEvents is designed with scalability in mind.
+Key features that support large-scale event processing include:
+- **Compact Event Design:** Events are kept as small as possible to minimize overhead and improve performance.
+- **Efficient Routing and Filtering:** The event context includes fields (such as `subject`) that can be used to efficiently route and filter events without parsing the entire payload.
+These fields are also available at the CloudEvents level, enabling even more efficient processing.
+- **Efficient Workflow Search:** CDEvents includes links to help efficiently search and retrieve events that belong to a specific workflow, supporting the storage and querying of large volumes of events.

+While CDEvents provides the foundation for scalability, implementers should ensure their infrastructure (e.g., message brokers, databases) is capable of handling the expected event load based on their specific use case.

 ---